Chapter 41 : Hero

 My mind was still whirring frantically as I tried to make sense of the situation when - thanks to Dom’s magic coin in my back pocket - my butt burned.

-needed to stop happening.
+This really needed to stop happening.

 “AHHH!”
 I’m not ashamed to admit it - I screamed.
 I’d been so on edge—probably thanks to the whole, you know, finding out my teacher’s trying to kill me thing—that the slightest shock was enough to send me into spaz mode.